 The Best Hiking Pants for Women in 2022

-Best Overall: Patagonia Quandary Pants
+Best Overall Hiking Pants for Women: Patagonia Quandary Pants

-The Patagonia Quandary Pants ($79) offer everything hikers need to get out and explore, making them our favorite hiking pants, now for the second season in a row.
+The Patagonia Quandary Pants ($79) offer everything hikers need to get out and explore, making them our favorite hiking pants for the second season in a row.
 Lightweight, comfortable, and durable — these pants do it all.
 Their hidden tabs at the knees allow them to roll up in addition to being light enough to wear in hot summer months.

 They also provide UPF sun protection.
 On top of that, the DWR coating provides extra protection against unexpected light rain.
 Additionally, they are sturdy enough to use all winter long (add warmth with a thermal base layer), making them impressively adaptable.

 These pants are designed to fit curves.
-Curvy women know it can be a pain to find pants (especially hiking pants).
+Curvy women know it can be a pain to find pants that fit well (especially hiking pants).
 We were pleasantly surprised to find these fit perfectly in both the butt, thighs, and waist.
 And for those who may need added security at the waist, it comes with an inner drawstring to keep them in place.

-Despite all of our raving, the thing we aren’t thrilled about on these pants is their pockets.
+Despite all of our raving, the thing we aren’t thrilled about on these pants is the pockets.
 We wish they were a bit deeper to ensure our phone’s safety.
 Zippered front pockets for total peace of mind while scrambling would make them absolutely perfect.